MorphoSeg: An Uncertainty-Aware Deep Learning Method for Biomedical Segmentation of Complex Cellular Morphologies: Experiments

 \subsection{Implementation details}

 We evaluate our model against established benchmarks including Cellpose and TransUNet, utilizing the AdamW optimizer with exponential learning rate decay on the R50-ViT-B architecture.
 Specifically for Cellpose, we utilize two of the highest performing pre-trained configurations, cyto3 and cyto2, both set with a cell diameter of $30$.
 These models are trained with a learning rate of $0.01$, a weight decay of $5 \times 10^{-5}$, and over $200$ epochs.
 The batch size for training is set at $8$, with verbose output enabled for detailed progress tracking.
 During testing, we adapted the Cellpose model to handle larger cells by setting the diameter parameter to $100$, with no flow threshold and a cell probability threshold of $0.2$, adjusting the channels accordingly to match specific imaging conditions.
 For the TransUNet, we adhere which includes two types of encoders: a pure Transformer-based encoder, denoted as ``ViT-B16,'' and a hybrid encoder that combines ResNet-50 with ViT, denoted as ``R50-B16''.
 The input resolution and patch size \(P\) are set to 224$\times$224 and 16, respectively.
 We set the learning rate to 0.01, momentum to 0.9, and weight decay to \(1 \times 10^{-4}\).
-The models are trained over 200 epochs, with sampling commencing at the 150th epoch.
-Both models are trained on two NVIDIA A100 GPUs with a batch size of 256, focusing on 10,000 critical samples by selectively sampling 1,000 pixels per image to enhance training efficiency and effectiveness.
+All models are trained over 200 epochs, with sampling commencing at the 150th epoch.
+Batch sizes of 128 and 256 are implemented depending on the model size, focusing on 10,0000 critical samples by selectively sampling 1,0000 pixels per image to enhance training efficiency and effectiveness.